ebuzeryalcin/archive_MS4/README.md

 * **Sign in and Sign out:**
     - I will test: sign up process, sign in, sign out, change password and reset password
-        - User sign up recieves a verification E-mail sent, until then they cannot login to their profile, sign out, change password and reset password together with verification E-mail all works succesfully
+        - **Result:** User sign up recieves a verification E-mail sent, until then they cannot login to their profile, sign out, change password and reset password together with verification E-mail all works succesfully

 ### Responsive testing
 * **Responsive site testing:**